-One problem is roads are normally salted.
+UK roads are heavily salted during winter, to prevent ice buildup.
+Salting poses a big problem.
 Salt is great for popcorn, but not good for motorcycles due to its extremely corrosive nature.

-I am not a chemist, but salt is made up of two parts, a Sodium part and a Chloride part, it’s these Chloride parts which cling to the metal on your bike.
-The Chlorides allow Oxygen in water or the air to attack the metal, by forming nasty Hydrogen chloride. which itself is used to make hydrochloric acid.
 This cycle of Chloride attack followed by oxygen Attack, over and over again causes parts to tarnish or rust, depending on the material.
-This repeated cycle is what causes the damage over time, damaging your pride and joy.
-As well as the salt, copious amounts of mud and grime are left all over the roads quite often leaving a horrible mess after rides.
+This constant barrage is what causes the damage over time to your pride and joy.
+As well as salt, copious amounts of mud and grime often leave a horrible mess.

-Muc-off were very kind to send me a bottle of their lovely pink Nano-tech motorcycle cleaner to help with those after ride baths (for the bike, not me).
+Muc-off were very kind to send me a bottle of their lovely pink Nano-tech motorcycle cleaner.

-Having heard rave reviews about it and friends recommending it left right and centre I was looking forward to giving it a go.
+Having heard rave reviews about it I was looking forward to giving it a go.
 Normally I use a generic car cleaner (whatever is on offer), a bucket and sponge so it is nice to have some a dedicated motorcycle cleaner.

 Muc-off recommended rinsing the bike first.
 I gave the bike a good rinse with the pressure washer wetting everything possible including myself.